oktadev/okta-electron-javascript-example/README.md

 # Electron Demo

 This repository shows you how to use Okta in an Electron application.
-Please read [React Routing][blog] to see how it was created.
+Please read [Electron Okta SDK][blog] to see how it was created.

 **Prerequisites:**